benfjackson/EuroJournal/Poland/Krakow.md

 Non, je ne regrette rien.

+We went on a church crawl and saw some gorgeously gilded orthodox cathedrals.
+I love the 2Dness of their iconography.
+It was sunday, so the church was packed out, so I had to return on my own the following day for the service.
+There was a lady singing with the most angelic voice.
+In the monotonic style, she soared over the top of the priests prayers.
+Her voice was pure and holy, filling the hall with the wonder of the divine.
+It was the perfect, most holy soundtrack for watching the priests parade their extravagent red & gilded robes, read from ancient tomes and distribute eucharist to the congregation.

 Food highlights
 Zapekanke
 They were like a baguette with mushroom, cheese and various toppings on them

 Pierogi were ok, I dont think I got super good ones.
-The day I was leaving I saw some for sale to be cooked in the kitchen, but I had no kitchen access ;\_;
+The day I was leaving I saw some for sale to be cooked in the kitchen, but I had no kitchen access at that point. ;\_;